joanismi/GAP-MINE/README.md

-# GENEap - Explainable Network Embeddings for Gene Functional Annotation Prediction
+# GAP-MINE - Gene Annotation Prediction using Module-based Interpretable Network Embeddings

 This project is part of the **RNA Systems Biology Lab** at [BioISI - BioSystems and Integrative Sciences Institute](https://bioisi.pt/).
 For other group projects, please visit our [GitHub page](https://github.com/GamaPintoLab).